malcommac/Owl/README.md

 ![](./Documentation/header_footer.png)

 `GroupHeaderView .swift` file with your class implementation.
-In a standard configuration you don't need to make anything special to use. `UITableViewHeaderFooterView` has already its own default implementation for `ReusableCellViewProtocol`.
+In a standard configuration you don't need to make anything special; just subclass `UITableViewHeaderFooterView`:

 ```swift
 import UIKit